 But Hey, Dorothy, you're not in Kansas anymore.
 Chin up and enjoy your dinner.
 Happy Thanksgiving!

 - Some of Gordon Ramsay's restaurants around London are serving a Thanksgiving menu with variations on the turkey, pumpkin, pecans and maple syrup themes.
 At Maze Grill, in Mayfair, they are serving up a three course menu.
-Choices including butternut soup with fresh truffles, salt baked & roasted turkey with all the trimmings, side dishes served family style for the table - collard greens, turkey fat roast spuds, grilled corn on the cob, "smashed pumpkin - and apple crumble with cinnamon ice cream.
-The 2016 price of £50 is relatively reasonable, though coffee and drinks will be extra.
-At Ramsay's Savoy Grill expect to spend about 60% more plus gratuity, and drinks for a bit more choice and a somewhat more ambitious menu.
-The 2016 menu has not yet been announced but in 2015 £65 got you 5 courses, among them Cornish crab cakes to start, turkey with cornbread stuffing, yams and red cabbage, spiced pumpkin pie with whisky maple ice cream.
-The menu changes every year so check their website closer to the big day.
+Choices including butternut soup with fresh truffles, salt baked & roasted turkey with all the trimmings, side dishes served family style for the table - collard greens, turkey fat roast spuds, grilled corn on the cob, bacon and turkey meatloaf, "smashed pumpkin with orange and lime - and pecan pie with cinnamon ice cream.
+The 2017 price of £60 per person is relatively reasonable, though coffee and drinks will be extra.
+At Ramsay's Savoy Grill they are not doing a Thanksgiving menu per se in 2017, but their Festive Set Menu, for groups of at least eight, includes most of the favorites.
+It's £38 for three courses and, even if you add an array of sides to make it more like a real Thanksgiving, it actually comes out a bit cheaper than in the past.

-- Missouri Angel, London - Celebrated its first birthday on Thanksgiving Day (back in 2008) .The menu is relatively traditional except for the goat cheese fritter floating on the roast parsnip soup.The price of the three course menus was £40 plus tips and drinks in 2015 and it looks like it's holding steady for 2016.
+- Missouri Angel, London - Celebrated its first birthday on Thanksgiving Day (back in 2008) .The menu is relatively traditional except for the goat cheese fritter floating on the roast parsnip soup.The price of the three course menus was £40 plus tips and drinks in 2015 and it looks like it's still holding steady in 2017.

-- JW Steakhouse In 2015, this restaurant at the Grosvenor House on Park Lane served one of the more authentic Thanksgiving dinners, complete with side dishes served family style.
-In 2016, they've moved away from the traditional American Thanksgiving dishes.
+- JW Steakhouse In 2017, this restaurant at the Grosvenor House on Park Lane is serving one of the more authentic Thanksgiving dinners, complete with side dishes served family style.
 While you'll find roasted pumpkin soup with a corn bread muffin, turkey with apricot stuffing, apple pie, pumpkin pie or cheesecake on the menu, there's not a sweet potato in sight and one of the desserts, bread pudding, is virtually unknown across broad swathes of America.
 If there's a vegetarian in your group, they are out of luck.
 This is a carnivore's menu and there's not much in the way of vegetarian courses on their regular menu either.
-The menu, which nevertheless looks very festive, costs £80 plus drinks and tips.
-It will be served from noon to 11 pm, Thanksgiving Day and the following Sunday.
+The menu, which nevertheless looks very festive, is quite reasonably priced in 2017 at £39 for lunch and £59 for dinner - drinks and tips.
+If you'd like them to create wine pairings to go with each course, that will set you back another £20 per person.

 - Christophers, Covent Garden - Diners keep voting this restaurant one of London's best for turkey day.
-Expect to celebrate in chic surroundings for a relatively reasonable price of £58 in 2016.
+Expect to celebrate in chic surroundings for a relatively reasonable price of £60 for three courses in 2017.
 Chow down on ballatine of turkey stuffed with cornbread, hazelnut and cherry stuffing and plenty of other examples of holiday excess.
-I'd love to try the corn and chorizo chowder or the caramelized Orkney scallops with celeriac and truffle cream.
-Peanut butter and chocolate pie anyone?
-How about pumpkin pie with honey bourbon creme chantilly or pear and almond cobbler.
+I'd love to try the corn and chorizo chowder or the caramelized Orkney scallops with maple-roasted parsnip cream.
+Baked pecan pie cheesecake anyone?
+How about pumpkin pie with honey bourbon creme chantilly or apple and almond cobbler.
 True vegetarians get a fair deal here too, with meat and fish free starters and mains.
 Foodies rave about the place.